YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ### 6.4.
-The right table of contents  - aka the "TOC menu"
+The right table of contents  - the "TOC menu"
 The right Table Of Contents ( TOC ) menu
 You open and close the right click menu from the upper menu icon.
 The right click menu presents the structure of the document.You could navigate with the keyboard trough the right menu links too.
 Note that when you click on a link on the right menu the title of the item you clicked on is scrolled to the top of the page.